 Once you have started uploading your episodes, you’ll be able to see the following metrics:

-• Total downloads (of all time): updated hourly
+- Total downloads (of all time): updated daily.

-• Rolling Average Subscribers (RAS): Updated every hour for a 24 hour period following the release of a new episode
+- Rolling Average Subscribers (RAS): Refreshed every 24 hours following the release of a new episode.

-• Downloads (trend): refreshed on an hourly basis
+- Downloads (trend): refreshed on a daily basis

-• Top 5 locations and all geolocations: updated hourly (data displayed is from the past 6 months)
+- Top 5 locations and all geolocations: updated daily.

-• Download distribution by location (World map): updated hourly (data displayed is from the past 6 months)
+- Download distribution by location (World map): updated daily

-• Download time and Day of the Week heatmap: updated hourly (data displayed is from the past 6 months)
+. - Download time and Day of the Week heatmap: updated daily.

 To access your Podcast Analytics, simply log in to your RSS.com account, and select “Analytics” in the top menu.